 Most insurance companies offer discounts, and taking advantage of as many as you can might help you save.
 On top of good student, distant student and telematics discounts, you may be able to save by having a vehicle with safety features like anti-lock brakes, getting insurance with the same company as your parents and buying a renters insurance policy from the same company as your auto insurance.

 How to get the best insurance for 18-year-olds

-- Understand how to read a quote: Car insurance policies are bundles of several coverages.
-Understanding what those coverages are and what they mean might help you to choose the options that fit your needs.
+- Understand how to read a quote: Car insurance policies compile several coverage types.
+Understanding what those coverage types are and what they mean might help you to choose the options that fit your needs.

 - Think about your individual needs: Do you want a company that offers a mobile app?
 Are you looking for ridesharing coverage for your Uber or Lyft job?
 How much money can you spend on your car insurance?
 Knowing what factors are important to you could simplify your shopping process.